wjp980108/wjp980108/README.md

 ## 🤾‍♂️ Open Source Contributions

 - [vue-draggable-plus](https://github.com/Alfred-Skyblue/vue-draggable-plus) - A draggable component compatible with both Vue 2 and Vue 3.
 It supports features such as drag-and-drop sorting, copying, deleting, adding, moving, animations, and event handling.
-- [v-scale-screen](https://github.com/Alfred-Skyblue/v-scale-screen) - A responsive solution for large screens compatible with Vue 2 and Vue 3.
-It offers customization options for scaling ratio, scaling center, scaling animations, animation duration, and animation curves.

 ## 🛠 Technology Stack